amintasvrp/data-structures-and-algorithms/README.md

-# LEDA Scripts
+# Data Structures and Algorithms
-Repository for scripts developed during the discipline of Laboratory of Data Structures and Algorithms.
+Implementation of data structures and sorting algorithms.

 ## Getting Started
 Clone the repository and run the application in a IDE with Maven support.